 Coming back to school this year reinvigorated the page with new members and fresh content.
 I was an admin of the page at this point, so I felt responsible for creating and posting new content.
 None of the admins felt the need to curate the posts, however.

 Camilla Lopez ’19, an active member in the group who became an admin sometime after I did, commented on the first burst of new content posted on the page.
-These posts were “starter pack” memes, which use a collage-like, messy layout to display the clothing, sayings, and actions that represent a group of people.
+These posts were “starter pack” memes, which use a collage-like, messy layout to display the stereotypic clothing, sayings, and actions that represent a group of people.

-“The starter pack memes were the peak of We$Hookupz,” said Lopez.
+“The starter pack memes were the peak of We$Hookupz,” Lopez said.
 “I remember just making them and having the idea for a quiet side or loud side meme or like a film or art bro [meme]…like very Wesleyan-type memes.
 They were making fun of ourselves and our friends…and people liked them, even people who felt ‘attacked’ by them.
 I think my favorite was the quiet side bingo I made, and it was one of the most-liked memes on We$Hookupz.”

 These posts were the first ones to amass a sizeable number of likes.
 The group definitely had over 420 members at this point in the fall; I remember passing that number was a big deal.

 On October 11, Wesleying posted an article titled “Wesleyan Student Starter Pack’ Memes: A Compilation,” which brought We$Hookupz 2020 to the masses.